microchip-pic-avr-solutions/ethernet-lan9250/tool-github-deploy/tool-github-deploy.md

         $7  -rlua     "This argument is used to provide the GitHub upload artifact assets files, Argument Type: String ( comma separate, e.g. -u="archive.zip, support.doc" )"
         $8  -rle      "This argument is sets the GitHub edit a release, Argument Type: Boolean (default state is False)"
         $9  -rld      "This argument is sets the GitHub delete a release, Argument Type: Boolean (default state is False)"
+        $11 -rldec    "This argument is used to disable the release error check condition, Argument Type: Boolean (default state is False)"
         $10  -dm      "This argument is sets the Debug mode, Argument Type: Boolean (default state is False)"
 ```